AmarDange/Indo-German/README.md

 - As a **site user** I can **easily log out** so that **I can have more security on my account.**
 - As a **site user** I can **maintain my logged-in status until I choose to log out** so that **my user experience is not compromised**
 - As a **site user** I cannot **edit/delete any posts/comments/likes that are not mine** so that **I can be assured that my posts/comments/likes are protected and can only be changed by me.**
-- As a **site user** I can **only like/unlike other users' posts and comments** so that **I can only show my appreciation for other posts/comments and not cheat the system by liking my own posts/comments**
+- As a **site user** I can **only like/unlike other user's posts and comments** so that **I can only show my appreciation for other posts/comments and not cheat the system by liking my own posts/comments**
 - As a **user** I can **only follow other users** so that **I cannot cheat the system and follow myself and gain myself a new, false follower.**

 ### 3. Navigation

 **Epic Goals for End User**

 1. An easy to use navigation
 2. Home page with posts list with infinite scroll visible to all
 3. Navigation routing
 4. Navigation conditional rendering